-Your child must buckle the seat belt EVERY TIME he or she rides in any car.
-Booster seats should be used until the lap belt can be worn low and flat on the hips and the shoulder belt lies across the middle of the chest and the shoulder rather than the face or neck (usually at about 4 feet 9 inches tall and 8 to 12 years of age).
-Remind your child to buckle up when riding with others.
-Ask your child to remind you to buckle up too!
+NEVER start the car until you've checked to be sure that your child is properly restrained in a booster seat.
+Your child should use a booster seat until the lap belt can be worn low and flat on the hips and the shoulder belt across the middle of the chest and shoulder rather than the face or neck (usually at about 4 feet 9 inches tall and between 8 and 12 years of age).
+Be sure that you and all others in the car are buckled up too.
+Serious injuries can occur with lap belts alone.
 The safest place for all children to ride is in the back seat.